bioinfo-pf-curie/mpiBWA/docs/README.md

       NUMANode L#6 (P#6 31GB)<br/>
       NUMANode L#7 (P#7 31GB)<br/>

-and each NAMENode has 16 cores associated.
+and each NUMANode has 16 cores associated.

 We have then 8 NUMANodes with each 31GB on the same node, enough for the human genome reference.
 Then place each MPI job in a NUMANode (mpirun -n 8 --map-by numa) and the reference genome in the memory associated ($MPIBWA mem -t 16 -z numa -o $OUTPUT $REF $FASTQ1 $FASTQ2).